mberezet/HFT/doc/design.md

 <p align="center">EUR/USD 1.1837</p>
 <p align="center">EUR/GBP 0.7231</p>
 <p align="center">GBP/USD 1.6388</p>
 A trader could use 11,847 USD to buy 10,000 Euros.
 Those Euros could be sold for 7231 British Pounds, which could then be sold for 11,850 USD, netting a profit of 13 USD.
+Unfortunately, acting on these price inefficiencies quickly corrects them, meaning traders must be ready to act immediately when an arbitrage opportunity occurs.

+Our group hopes to implement a forex arbitrage calculator on an fpga using a parallelized Bellman-Ford algorithm.
+We believe this will be fast enough to detect and act on arbitrage opportunities.

 ===